-Article 26 Authorized Bodies
+Article 40 Authorized Bodies

-1. A Certificate of Origin shall be issued only by an authorized body in the exporting Party.

-2. Each Party shall inform the customs administration of the other Party of the name of each authorized body, as well as relevant contact details, and shall provide details of any security features for relevant forms and documents used by each authorized body, prior to the issuance of any certificates by that body.
+- 1. A Certificate of Origin shall be issued only by an authorized body in the exporting Party. - 2.
+Each Party shall inform the customs administration of the other Party of the name of each authorized body, as well as relevant contact details, and shall provide details of any security features for relevant forms and documents used by each authorized body, prior to the issuance of any certificates by that body.
 Any change in the information provided above shall be advised promptly to the customs administration of the other Party.

-Article 27 Verification of Origin
+Article 41 Verification of Origin

-1. For the purposes of determining whether goods imported into the territory of a Party from the territory of the other Party qualify as originating goods, the importing customs administration may verify any claims for tariff preference by means of:

-- (a) written requests for additional information from the importer; - (b) written requests for additional information from the exporter or producer in the territory of the exporting Party; - (c) requests that the customs administration of the exporting Party verify the origin of a good; - (d) requests for a verification visit to the premises of the exporter or producer, which shall be conducted with the prior consent and assistance of the customs administration of the exporting Party according to procedures jointly decided by the customs administrations of the Parties; or - (e) such other procedures as the customs administrations of the Parties may jointly decide.

-2. A verification action process under paragraph 1 shall only be initiated when there are reasonable grounds to doubt the accuracy or authenticity of origin documents, the origin status of the goods concerned or the fulfilment of any other requirements under this Section, and when customs duty is sufficiently material to warrant the request.

-3. A verification request to the customs administration of the exporting Party shall specify the reasons, and include any relevant documents and information obtained that justifies the verification activity.
+- 1. For the purposes of determining whether goods imported into the territory of a Party from the territory of the other Party qualify as originating goods, the importing customs administration may verify any claims for tariff preference by means of: - (a) written requests for additional information from the importer; - (b) written requests for additional information from the exporter or producer in the territory of the exporting Party; - (c) requests that the competent authorities of the exporting Party verify the origin of a good; or - (d) such other procedures as the customs administrations of the Parties may jointly decide. - 2.
+A verification process under paragraph 1 shall only be initiated when there are reasonable grounds to doubt the accuracy or authenticity of origin documents, the origin status of the goods concerned or the fulfilment of any other requirements under this Section, and when customs duty is sufficiently material to warrant the request. - 3.
+A verification request to the competent authority of the exporting Party shall specify the reasons, and any documents and information obtained justifying the verification activities shall be forwarded to the competent authority of the requested Party.

-4. The customs administration of the exporting party shall respond promptly to any verification request under paragraphs 1(c) or 1(d) and advise the customs administration of the exporting Party of the verification result within 6 months from the date of the verification request being sent by the importing customs administration, or any longer time that is mutually determined by the Parties.

-Article 28 Joint Electronic Verification System

-1. The Parties reaffirm their commitment to the utilization and further development of the Joint Electronic Verification System to facilitate trade between the Parties and to promote the transition to a paperless trading environment.

-2. Where origin data is transmitted through the Joint Electronic Verification System, the importing customs administration shall not require importers to submit a physical copy of an origin document upon importation.
+4. The Parties shall develop an electronic verification system to ensure the effective and efficient implementation of this Section in a manner and within a timeframe to be jointly determined by the Parties.

-Article 29 Denial of Preferential Tariff Treatment
+Article 42 Denial of Preferential Tariff Treatment

-- 1. A Party may deny preferential tariff treatment to a good when: - the name of the relevant authorized body or any security features for relevant forms and documents used by that authorized body, or any change in the above information, has not been advised to the customs administration of the other Party; - (b) the importer, exporter, manufacturer or producer, as appropriate, fails to provide information which the Party has requested in the course of a verification process under Article 27 of this Chapter, or the requested customs administration is unable for any reason to respond to the request to the satisfaction of the importing customs administration, within 6 months of the date of request; or - (c) the good does not or did not comply with the other requirements of this Chapter, including where:

-- i. the Certificate of Origin, Declaration of Origin by an Approved Exporter or Declaration of Origin based on an Advance Ruling has not been duly completed and signed; - ii. the origin of the goods is not in conformity with Section 1; - iii. the data provided under the Certificate of Origin, Declaration of Origin by an Approved Exporter or Declaration of Origin based on an Advance Ruling does not correspond to those of the supporting documents submitted; or - iv. the description, quantity and weight of goods, marks and number of packages, number and kinds of packages, as specified, do not conform to the goods imported.

-2. In the event preferential tariff treatment is denied, the importing Party shall ensure that its customs administration provides in writing to the exporter, the importer or producer, as the case may be, the reasons for thatdecision.
+- 1. A Party may deny preferential tariff treatment to a good when: - (a) the name of the relevant authorized body or any security features for relevant forms and documents used by that authorized body, or any change in the above information, has not been advised to the customs administration of the other Party; - (b) the importer, exporter, manufacturer or producer, as appropriate, fails to provide information which the Party has requested in the course of a verification process under Article 41, or the requested competent authority is unable for any reason to respond to the request to the satisfaction of the importing customs administration, within 6 months of the date of request; or - (c) the good does not or did not comply with the other requirements of this Chapter, including where: - (i) the Certificate of Origin has not been duly completed and signed; - (ii) the origin of the goods is not in conformity with Section 1; - (iii) the data provided under the Certificate of Origin does not correspond to those of the supporting documents submitted; or - (iv) the description, quantity and weight of goods, marks and number of packages, number and kinds of packages, as specified, do not conform to the goods imported. - 2.
+In the event preferential tariff treatment is denied, the importing Party shall ensure that its customs administration provides in writing to the exporter, the importer or producer, as the case may be, the reasons for that decision.